oracle/cordova-plugin-wkwebview-file-xhr/CONTRIBUTING.md

 **Pull requests are currently not being accepted for this project.**

 We plan to provide this functionality in the future.
-At that time, you will need to follow [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html)(OCA).
+At that time, you will need to follow [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).

-If you have ideas, comments, or issues related to generator, swing on by the [Oracle JET discussion forum.](https://community.oracle.com/community/development_tools/oracle-jet)
+If you have ideas, comments, or issues to discuss, swing on by the [Oracle JET discussion forum.](https://community.oracle.com/community/development_tools/oracle-jet)